-Changes in insulin requirements may result from administration of substances which alter glucose tolerance such as corticosteroids and progestagens.
+Changes in insulin requirements may result from administration of substances which alter glucose tolerance such as corticosteroids, thiazide diuretics, progestagens and alpha-2 agonists.
 Monitoring of glucose levels should be used to adjust dose accordingly.
 Similarly, changes in diet or exercise routines may alter insulin requirements.